copenlu/academic-kickstart/content/talk/2020_10_phd/index.md

 Candidates are expected to hold a Master's degree in computer science or a related relevant area or be near completion for one.
 There are no restrictions on citizenship, and a language certificate is not required at application time.
 Candidates from traditionally underrepresented minorities in natural language processing are particularly encouraged to apply.

 Read more about reasons to join us <a href="/post/why-ucph/">here</a>.
 Before applying, you are welcome to get in touch informally if you have questions about the call.
-The official call for PhD positions and application link can be found <a href="https://employment.ku.dk/faculty/?show=153150">here</a>.
-Note that the application deadline is 31 January 2021.
-The official postdoc job ad is available <a href="https://employment.ku.dk/faculty/?show=153308">here</a>, with an application deadline of 28 February 2021.
+The official call for PhD positions and application link can be found <a href="https://employment.ku.dk/phd/?show=153856">here</a>; the application deadline is 6 May 2021.
+Note that the other PhD position as well as the postdoc position on the project have already been filled.